Abelian varieties not isogenous to Jacobians over global fields: Additional results

-But our initial choice of $n$ was such that $n> c\cdot N_V \cdot \deg(C)$, and so Equations \eqref{equationupperbound} and \eqref{equationlowerbound} cannot both hold simultaneously.
-It therefore follows that $T(x)$ must be disjoint from $V$ for every Hecke correspondence $T$, and the result follows.
+But our initial choice of $n$ was such that $n> c (C\cdot V)$, and so Equations \eqref{equationupperbound} and \eqref{equationlowerbound} cannot both hold simultaneously.
+It therefore follows that $\tau(x)$ must be disjoint from $V$ for every Hecke operator $\tau$, and the result follows.

 \end{proof}